-Acrolein-triggered atherosclerosis via AMPK/SIRT1-CLOCK/BMAL1 pathway and a protection from intermittent fasting
+Acrolein-induced atherosclerosis via AMPK/SIRT1-CLOCK/BMAL1 pathway and the protection from intermittent fasting

 -